hfreire/get-me-a-date/README.md

 ### How to contribute
 You can contribute either with code (e.g., new features, bug fixes and documentation) or by [donating 5 EUR](https://paypal.me/hfreire/5).
 You can read the [contributing guidelines](./.github/CONTRIBUTING.md) for instructions on how to contribute with code.

-All donation proceedings will go to the [UNHCR - The UN Refugee Agency (Sweden)](https://sverigeforunhcr.se), a global organisation dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.
+All donation proceedings will go to the [Sverige för UNHCR](https://sverigeforunhcr.se), a swedish partner of the [UNHCR - The UN Refugee Agency](http://www.unhcr.org), a global organisation dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

 ### License
 Read the [license](./LICENSE.md) for permissions and limitations.